How does period syncing work?

 The significance of the cycle length amongst different species and populations still needs further study, but one retrospective study found that there is no significant correlation between lunar cycles and period syncing.
 However, we want to highlight that this doesn’t mean we can’t personally feel a deep connection to the moon through our cycles!
-Our personal relationship with our bodies and our mind-body connection is different for everyone.
+Our relationship with our bodies and our mind-body connection is different for everyone.

 Why Periods Sync

-If the science isn’t science-ing when it comes to the pheromone theory of period synchronization, then what might explain the fact that so many of us see it happen to ourselves or the people around us?
+If science isn’t science-ing when it comes to the pheromone theory of period synchronization, then what might explain the fact that so many of us see it happen to ourselves or the people around us?

 There are some studies that point toward the existence of period synchrony, but not for the typical pheromone / olfactory relationship that more famous studies put forward.
-One study found that key factors in synchrony include “mutual activities, friendship and menstrual regularity.”
+One study found that key factors in synchrony include “mutual activities, friendship, and menstrual regularity.”
 If people spend a lot of time together, they’re likely eating similar foods, experiencing similar environments, and even exercising together.
-Basically, they’re doing what close friends and partners do together.
+T doing what close friends and partners do together.
 It follows that certain biological functions that are tied to lifestyle choices and environmental factors, like the menstrual cycle, will respond in kind.
-This needs more study, but it could explain the incidences of studies suggesting the existence period syncing.
+This needs more study, but it could explain the incidences of studies suggesting the existence of period syncing.

 Different Cycle Lengths